Is Oral Cancer In Your Future?

 Oral cancer includes any cancer that begins and develops in your mouth.
 This can mean the throat, cheeks, tongue, hard and soft palates, floor of the mouth, or lips.
 Oral cancer usually begins as a sore in the mouth that does not heal.
 Unfortunately, many assume it is just a canker sore or a pizza burn and ignore it.
 This usually leads to a much later detection of the disease.
 The majority of oral cancer is classified as squamous cell carcinoma, which attacks epithelial cells.

-Males are most at risk of developing oral cancer.
-They run 2x the risk as females do of developing oral cancer.
+Males are at a higher risk of developing oral cancer.
+They run 2 times (2x) the risk as females do of developing oral cancer.
 That may be because many of the top causes of oral cancer, such as smoking, are more widely practiced by men than women.
 As for age, people who are middle-aged and older are most likely to develop the disease.

-Oral cancer kills more than 8,000 people every year in the United States.
-Some 43,000 are newly diagnosed each year, but many others go into remission only to have the cancer come back a few years later.
+Oral cancer kills over 8,000 people every year in the United States.
+Approximately 43,000 are newly diagnosed each year, but many others go into remission only to have the cancer come back a few years later.
 The oral cancer survival rate is 57 percent, and this has actually improved over the past decade (used to be 50% survival rate) as people become more vigilant about getting screened.

 A disturbing trend is that an increasing number of oral cancer cases are being caused by HPV16 (a type of Human Papilloma Virus) that effects the mucus membranes and skin.
 It tends to affect the back of the mouth, including the oropharynx, the tonsils, and the base of the tongue.Unfortunately, since these types of cancer are in the back of the mouth, the color changes and lesions that often signal the presence of oral cancer can be more easily overlooked by patients.
 They may not know that their mouth has undergone any chance and not seek professional care.